RaduKostashchuk/job4j_forum/README.md

 # job4j_forum

-It is a forum application.
+It is a simple forum application.

-There is guest access for anonymous users.
+There is read only guest access fro anonymous users.

-Registered users can add/delete topics, leave messages.
+Registered user can create posts, edit/delete his own posts, leave new comments

+and edit/delete his own comments left earlier.

+Admin user can create posts, edit/delete all posts, edit his own comments and delete all comments.

 Main page.